3.7K

 Tuesday Feb 03, 2026

 Introverted and tired of networking that feels like forced small talk?
-In this episode, host Rupesh Parbhoo sits down with Rachel Perez, Owner and Creative Director of Composion, to share low-pressure ways to build real professional relationships.
+In this episode, Rupesh Parbhoo sits down with Rachel Perez, Owner and Creative Director of Composion, to share low-pressure ways to build real professional relationships.
 They talk about why deep listening is an introvert superpower, how arriving early makes conversations easier, and simple icebreakers that feel natural.
 Rachel also shares how improv classes helped her get comfortable thinking on her feet.
 Perfect for introverts and quiet professionals who want to grow their network with confidence and authenticity.

 Key takeaways